matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 The system charges fee by doing an ERC20/ETH `transfer` from the account abstraction to the operator's account.

 In the EIP4337 you can see three types of gas limits: `verificationGas`, `executionGas`, `preVerificationGas`, which describe the gasLimit for different steps of transaction's inlcusion in block.
 Currently, zkSync supports only a single field `ergsLimit`, which covers the fee for all of the three.
-So, when submitting the transaction make sure that the `ergsLimit` is enough to cover verification, pulling the fee (the ERC20 transfer mentioned above) and the actual execution itself.
+So, when submitting a transaction make sure that the `ergsLimit` is enough to cover verification, pulling the fee (the ERC20 transfer mentioned above) and the actual execution itself.

-By default, the `estimageGas` add the constant of `20000` to cover charging the fee and the signature verification for the EOA accounts.
+By default, calling `estimageGas` adds a constant of `20000` to cover charging the fee and the signature verification for EOA accounts.

 ## Building custom account abstractions